 - 1.1.
 Introduction to the meanings of 'heritage' (Harrison) - 1.2.
-Definitions and examples of tangible, intangible, and natural heritage - 1.2.1.
-Tangible heritage of Bhutan - 1.2.2.
-Intangible heritage of Bhutan - 1.2.3.
-Elements of tangible, intangible and natural heritage in the Zorig Chusum - 1.3.
-Definitions and examples of official and unofficial heritage - 1.4.
+Definitions and examples of tangible, intangible, and natural heritage - 1.3.
+Definitions and examples of official and unofficial heritage

+1.4.
 A brief history and overview of heritage studies